hadynz/hadynz.github.io/_posts/blog/2014-10-01-lean-coffee-unconference.md

 The driving principles behind Lean Coffee were spawned from these challenges and addresses them in a fun and efficient manner with benefit to the majority first and foremost.

+## When is it applicable?
+Like any tool in life, Lean Coffee is a technique that is better suited to certain types of meetings.
+For example, you would not want to use Lean Coffee in a decision making meeting that expects actions as outcomes.
+Instead, you can use it as an informal session to discuss:

+* Shared experiences on common themes amongst participants
+* Ideas on becoming more efficient and effective
+* Thoughts on improving processes

 ## How it works